 The Ted Bundy Project

-In November 2012, Greg stumbled upon the confession tapes of Ted Bundy, the American serial killer, rapist and necrophile.
-He couldn’t stop listening.
+In November 2012, I came across the confession tapes of Ted Bundy, the American serial killer, rapist and necrophile.
+I couldn’t stop listening.

-The Ted Bundy Project was born from a curiosity about the nature of charm, the label of ‘monster’ and the tension between attraction and repulsion.
+The Ted Bundy Project began with a morbid curiosity and became an exploration of the slipperiness of charm, the label of ‘monster’ and the tension between attraction and revulsion.

-Greg has a wig, a bit of rope, a few YouTube videos and Bundy’s confession tapes.
-Come hear what he has to say to you.
+I have a wig, a bit of rope, a few YouTube videos, and Bundy’s confession tapes.
+Come hear what I have to say.

 Concept and performance Greg Wohead